gamemanual0/gm0/source/docs/software/using-android-studio.rst

 Merge Conflicts
 ^^^^^^^^^^^^^^^

 Merge conflicts occur when competing changes are made to the same line of a file.
-If you modified gradle files within your project, it is very likely you will run into a merge conflict when updating the sdk.
+If you modified Gradle files within your project, it is very likely you will run into a merge conflict when updating the SDK.

 A pop up with the merge issue will appear when issues occur.
 Click "Merge"